mohummudh/stories/README.md

-# Stories - still in dev
+# Stories — still in dev

-**Share authentic stories from your life**
+**A minimal place to write**

-A minimal, beautiful writing platform where you can create accounts and publish authentic life stories for public reading.
+A clean, fast writing surface with just the essentials.

 ---

-## Tell a story
+## Write

-Clean, distraction-free writing with powerful features to help you craft and share your stories.
+Clean, distraction-free writing.
+No clutter, just words.

 ### Simple Start
 ![Getting started with Stories](docs/start.png)